Terms & Policies

-17.5.
-Save as set out in clause 17.6, Airwallex’s total aggregate liability to you for all Actions arising under these terms will not exceed the total amount of Service Fees paid by you to Airwallex during the one (1) year period prior to the date the liability first arose.
+15.4.
+Save as set out in clause 15.5, Airwallex’s total aggregate liability to you for all Actions arising under this Agreement will not exceed the total amount of Service Fees paid by you to Airwallex during the one (1) year period prior to the date the liability first arose.

-17.6.
-Airwallex’s maximum liability for an FX Conversion, whether arising in contract, tort or otherwise, will in no circumstances exceed an amount equal to the currency sold by Airwallex under that FX Conversion.
+15.5.
+Airwallex’s maximum liability for a FX Conversion, whether arising in contract, tort or otherwise, will in no circumstances exceed an amount equal to the currency sold by Airwallex under that FX Conversion.

-17.8.
-Each Party agrees to use reasonable endeavours to mitigate any loss in respect of which it is indemnified under these terms.
+15.7.
+Each Party agrees to use reasonable endeavours to mitigate any loss in respect of which it is indemnified under the Agreement.

-(a) your breach of these terms, failure to comply with Applicable Law, or your use or misuse of our Services;
+(a) your breach of this Agreement, failure to comply with Applicable Law, or your use or misuse of our Services;

-(b) a third party alleging that our use of the Customer Data as permitted by these terms infringes any Intellectual Property Rights;
+(d) a third party alleging that our use of the Customer Data as permitted by this Agreement infringes any Intellectual Property Rights;

-(c) any of your Payments or FX Conversions, including us acting on any of your instructions which we reasonably believe to have been made by you or your Authorised User; or
+(e) any of your Payments, or FX Conversions, including us acting on any of your instructions which we reasonably believe to have been made by you or your Authorised User; or

-(d) the closure or cancellation of all or any part of an FX Conversion or Payment before its Settlement Date or Payment Date, including if we have to do so due to you failing to provide funds for the FX Conversion or Payment.
+(f) the closure or cancellation of all or any part of a Payment or FX Conversion before its Settlement Date or Payment Date, including if we have to do so due to you failing to provide funds for the FX Conversion or Payment.